 * In practical ministry, it’s been a complete focus on developing relationships with non-Christians (some of whom are agnostics and atheists) on the one hand, and walking along side of and aiding the poor and the afflicted on the other.

-At this moment, I have in mind the faces of the poor and afflicted whom I’ve worked with in 2012 and will continue to, God willing, this year.
+At this moment, I have in mind the faces of the poor and afflicted whom I’ve worked with in 2011 and 2012 and will continue to, God willing, this year.

 Some of them have very few friends.
 Some of them are living in poverty.
 Some of them have mental illnesses that regularly torment them.
 Some of them have legal problems.
 Some of them have gone nose-to-nose with suicide.
 Some of them are incredibly needy.